skykang25/Forest-Fire-Detecting-Drone/README.md

 It is AI-aplied Drone program.<br>
 First, I made Forest-Fire-Detector AI by Teachable Machine that is useful trasfer learning tool.<br>
 This model classifies two classes(fire vs nonfire).
 I trained this model with about 14,000 photos.
-The photos are consisted with fire class(forest-fire, smoke),and nonfire class(dusty, foggy landscape, huge clouds over mountain, reddish sunset, nonfire photos).
+The photos consist of fire class(forest-fire, smoke),and nonfire class(dusty, foggy landscape, huge clouds over mountain, reddish sunset, nonfire photos).
 Database where I collected the images is Kaggle

 <br>
 <br>